patreeceeo/old-patreeceeo.github.io/resume_tech.markdown

 Though extremely comfortable with writing code, my sights are set on a position that involves coding, creativity, collaboration and mentoring (and being mentored) in equal portions.

 Every developer strives to write correct code as fast as possible.
-I also want my code to be as much an artifact for human beings per se as instructions to be executed by a computer.
+I also prefer my code to be as much an artifact for human beings per se as instructions to be executed by a computer.

 ## Experience